 A presenter from the district stood on the stage, grinning at no one in particular.
 She was one of those heavily accessorized, well-connected former teachers who had long ago retreated to offices within the district headquarters, emerging at the beginning of each school year to give PowerPoint presentations.
 Behind her, a screen glowed with a picture of a beach at sunrise, hundreds of sea stars dotting the sand.

 All of which suggested they were going to start with the starfish story.

 Hernan pulled a pen from his computer bag.
-The bag had spent the summer in his closet, and its reemergence was one of many reminders that summer was over—no more soccer games with his nephew, no more helping his father in the backyard or experimenting in the greenhouses of the Hernandez Plant Nursery.
+The bag had spent the summer in his closet, and its reemergence was one of many reminders that summer was over—no more soccer games with his nephew, no more helping his father in the backyard or experimenting in the greenhouses of Hernandez Landscaping and Plant Nursery.
 For the next ten months, he’d spend most of his time indoors.

 “Good morning, y’all!” said the presenter.

 Conversation sounds dwindled as a few teachers returned the greeting.